 Plan B for PANS

-Free · Non-profit ·Built by a family who's lived it
+Trained on PANS · Non-profit ·Built by a family who's lived it

 Minta is still learning.
 Today she offers thoughtful suggestions shaped to your kid.
 Soon — as every family who joins adds their story — a real protocol emerges for every child.